Contact Us

 • Compliance Consultant, Director, Manager or Officer

-The Health Care Compliance Association even has its own job board to provide a starting point for those looking for employment.
+The Health Care Compliance Association even has its own job board to provide a starting point for those looking for healthcare compliance careers.

 Seattle University School of Law

 If you’re looking for a career in healthcare compliance, look no further.
-Seattle University School of Law’s MLS degree in compliance and risk management is the stepping stone you need to either begin or enhance your career.
-Our MLS program is not only a valuable degree, but it is a fully online master’s program.
+Seattle University School of Law’s MLS degree in Compliance and Risk Management is the stepping stone you need to either begin or enhance your career.
+The MLS program provides curated healthcare compliance training and is also, conveniently, a fully online master’s program.
 This format allows our students to have some flexibility when it comes to fitting higher education into their lives.
 The program has both asynchronous and synchronous aspects, with recorded and live sessions.

-Our students get to learn from a faculty composed of experienced legal educators and adjunct faculty drawn from Seattle’s leading businesses.
-These faculty bring their practical experience into the classroom in such a way that our graduates leave with the ability to navigate the moral, regulatory, and economic frameworks within compliance.
-If healthcare laws and regulations are in your future, reach out to our admissions office today to get started.
+Our students learn from a faculty composed of experienced legal educators and adjunct faculty drawn from Seattle’s leading businesses.
+These educators bring their practical experience into the classroom in such a way that our graduates leave with the ability to navigate the moral, regulatory, and economic frameworks within compliance.

 More to explore